Curious about the Montessori Math Activities?

 Math in Montessori is a unique and beautiful approach to teaching children.
 I thought a helpful place to start would be to share the sequence of Montessori Math materials, activities & lessons that I learned in my training program.

-The Montessori method is an educational approach that focuses on hands-on learning through play.
+The Montessori method is an educational approach that focuses on hands-on learning.
 It was developed by Maria Montessori, a physician, and educator, in the early 1900s.
 She believed children learn best when engaged in active, creative, and purposeful play.
 The Montessori maths curriculum is the perfect example of this approach.